skatkov/webhukhs/README.md

 end
 ```

-## Example handlers
+## Examples
+- `example` folder contains a demo app with engine fully configured.

-We provide a number of webhook handlers which demonstrate certain features of Webhukhs.
-You will find them in `handler-examples`. `example` folder contains a demo app with engine fully configured.
+- We provide a number of webhook handlers which demonstrate certain features of Webhukhs.
+You will find them in `handler-examples`.

 ## Requirements